Free forever · No card · No trial

 Export your customer list from Square.

 In Square Dashboard: Customers → Directory → Export.
 Pick CSV.
 You get a file with names, emails, phone numbers, addresses, and notes.
 Save it to your desktop.
 This step takes about three minutes and the file is usually ready in seconds.
+If you also want your invoice history for your records, export that from the Invoices section the same way — you won’t need it in Menutize, but it’s yours to keep.

 2. 2